 BedJet 3 Hands-On Review

-BedJet is an innovative bit of tech that solves a problem that almost everyone's experienced at one point or another - not being at a comfortable temperature when you're going to sleep.
+BedJet is an innovative bit of tech that solves a problem we’ve all experienced at one point or another - hot temperatures during the night.

-In short, BedJet is a climate-controlling device that fits under your blankets to either cool you down or heat you up while you sleep.
+In short, BedJet is a climate-controlling device that fits under your blankets to either cool you down or heat you up as needed - while you sleep.

-In this review, we tested the BedJet 3.
+We tested the BedJet 3 using our 2 stage review process.
 There are two types of configurations you can buy - single and double.

-We tested the BedJet 3 single, which is excellent for people who sleep alone, or couples who share the same sleep temperature preferences.
+The BedJet 3 single was our main focus.
+It is excellent for people who sleep alone, or couples who share the same sleep temperature preferences.
+Let’s dive into the full review of our experience.

 What We Like